-How I optimized the in-content views for usability while designing for scale
+How I optimized the in-content views on a digital learning platform for usability while designing for scale

 The following tells the story of how these changes were initiated, the reasoning behind them as well as some of the challenges I faced.